mrmdlab/Segmenthor/README.md

 - Ctrl+Y, redo (undo the previous "undo")

 ### OTHERS
+- improve: faster rendering by `pygame.display.update()`
+- Use not only the mask of the highest score, may be hotkey C to cycle through possible masks
 - render mask, control points on `self.surf_slc` instead of on `self.screen`
 - Fix bug: when cursor is outside the slice, disable previewMask()
 - Add munual fine editing of masks